thtroyer/simple-text-generator/README.md

 Utilize `simple-text-generator-ui.py` to configure a project to run.
 Projects are created and viewable in the projects/ directory.

-Once a project is created, run the project by using `run.py`.
-The trained model is saved off at the interval configured.  `run.py` can be killed at any time and resumed later from the last saved model.
+Once a project is created, run the project by using `train.py`.
+The trained model is saved off at the interval configured.  `train.py` can be killed at any time and resumed later from the last saved model.

-To run, make sure you are in the virtual environment.
+If you encounter errors when attempting to train, make sure your virtual environment is activated.

 ####Linux:
 ~~~
 source env/bin/activate
 python3 simple-text-generator-ui.py

-python3 run.py
+python3 train.py
 ~~~

 ####Windows (cmd):